How To Read Repair Estimate: How to Read an Auto Body Repair Estimate: A Line-by-Line Guide

 Anatomy of an Auto Body Repair Estimate

 A collision repair estimate is a detailed breakdown of everything needed to fix your car.
-Most people glance at the total and move on.
-But the line items tell you whether you're getting a thorough repair or a cut-corner job.
+Most people look at the total and move on.
+That's a mistake.
+The line items tell you whether you're getting a thorough repair or a cut-corner job.

 Every estimate has the same basic sections: labor, parts, materials, and sublet work.
-Understanding each one helps you compare estimates intelligently and catch problems before the repair starts.
+Understanding each one lets you compare estimates intelligently — and catch problems before the repair starts.

 Labor: Where Most of the Cost Lives

-Labor typically accounts for 40-60% of a collision repair estimate.
+Labor typically runs 40-60% of a collision repair estimate.
 It's broken into three categories, each billed at a different rate.

 Body Labor